rudicarrilloypr/portfolio/README.md

-I would like to thank Microverse
+I would like to thank Microverse, for showing me the path to develop my skills and passion for software development

 <p align="right">(<a href="#readme-top">back to top</a>)</p>